ialbluwi/11102-f25/FAQ.md

 <details class="jtd-accordion">
   <summary>My classmate already knows a lot of programming.
 I feel I'm already behind! </summary>
   Don't worry.
 You are normal, and they are the exception.<br>
   Keep in mind that this course is designed for students like <i>you</i>.
-Therefore, Focus on learning the material according to the schedule set in this course, and don't be let down by others who might be ahead of you, not because they are better, but because they have seen this material somewhere else. <br>Your measure for success should not be whether you are better/faster than others in learning, but should be whether you are meeting the course goals or not.
+Therefore, focus on learning the material according to the schedule set in this course, and don't be let down by others who might be ahead of you, not because they are better, but because they have seen this material somewhere else. <br>Your measure for success should not be whether you are better/faster than others in learning, but should be whether you are meeting the course goals or not.
 </details>

 <details class="jtd-accordion">